 The first step in proceeding with an adoption in Oklahoma is to establish who is going to adopt from who; complete a statement of full disclosure with the Oklahoma adoption attorney that establishes the legal duties and obligations of both the prospective adoptive parents and the attorney; and establish whether or not parental rights need termination.

-If necessary, upon a filing Petition for Adoption in Oklahoma, the adopting party must concurrently file pleading establishing whether a parent consents to the termination of their parental rights and subsequent adoption or a pleading terminating the parents rights for cause.
+If necessary, upon a filing Petition for Adoption, the adopting party must concurrently file pleading establishing whether a parent consents to the termination of their parental rights and subsequent adoption or a pleading terminating the parents rights for cause.

 A consent to termination must occur on the record in front of a judge with the parent giving up their rights, fully competent and fully understanding their actions.
 If termination of parental rights is pursued for cause, the prospective parents must demonstrate to the court in two separate hearings.
 One to establish that consent is unnecessary (usually demonstrated by that parent not visiting or paying child support for a period of 12 out of the past 14 months).
 The second establishes that the termination of the parental rights and subsequent adoption is the best interest of the child.